Nikunj-Gupta/BookReq/README.md

 ### Usage

 * Step 1: You need a hosting server to launch the server files.
 I used Apache Server but Tomcat can be used too.
 Just launch all the php files from `<proj>` folder on your server.
 (Note: You could use a local host server too - like, *XAMPP*)
 * Developer Mode:
     - Use android studio to open the project.
     - Sync the gradle.
+    - The app has used Google's github repository volley; and so you need to download it and learn to sync it in the app.
+Follow steps as mention [here][volleyinstall].
+Refer [here][androidtuts] for an implementation example.
     - Note: Check out for *volley*.
 * App mode
     - Go to `<Demo2/app/build/outputs/apk>` and copy `<app-debug.apk>` in your android mobile phone.
 This will install the android application in your phone and **BAM - Ready to use!!!**